 Ms. Marvel #29: I added this one to my grab list because I was so completely rocked by her awesomeness in #28 that I was compelled to see how awesome she was again.
 Greg Horn's cover aside, I wasn't disappointed.
 Brian Reed writing, Adriana Melo penciling the first ten pages and Paulo Siquera taking over pages 11 through 16.

-art, but it's clear I like Melo and not Siquera.
+I really, really liked the art, but it's clear I like Melo and not Siquera.
 There's this panel on what I think is page 14--if my counting skills are decent--where she and Agent Sum are talking on the street and suddenly there's a Lord Of The Rings style mob of Skrulls heading towards them.
 What she's saying is, "And right now, I'd like an easily defensible position" with some Skrully Language Text above the bubble, but her and Agent Sum's expressions look like they're surprised.

 Um.
 Dude, she just spent the better part of two issues kicking a ton of Skrull ass.
 I'm pretty sure at this point a huge mob isn't going to get her to open-mouth shock.
-She looks childishly surprised and i
+She looks childishly surprised and it does not match what she's saying at all.

 Way to strike a pet peeve there.
 Gragh.